 Sales enablement is empowering sales teams with the right content, leadership, tools, and training they need to sell at the most efficient and productive level.
 This equips sales people with the right ammunition at all stages of the buying cycle, for any customer type, and for any of their product’s solution areas.

 But the success of your sales enablement strategy doesn’t depend on the granular details, which are easy to replicate from one strategy to the next.
 Ultimately, the success of your sales enablement strategy depends on how clearly you define the vision and scope of sales enablement, and how well you execute on it.

 4 Best Practices for Creating a Sales Enablement Strategy

 Here are four best practices to ensure your sales enablement strategy is successful in 2021:

 A sales enablement charter outlines the purpose, scope, and goals of sales enablement within your organization.
 Without this document to keep your sales enablement strategy focused, your enablement team is likely to be pulled in various directions and become a dumping ground for activities that no other team wants to do.

 A sales enablement charter should include the following:

 - Mission statement: Highlight the goal of sales enablement in your organization.
 This could be more logos, more upsells, better training and onboarding, or all of these.

-- Key stakeholders: Identify which teams sales enablement will support and collaborate with, apart from sales.
+- Key stakeholders: Identify which of your teams sales enablement will support and collaborate with, apart from sales.
 Stakeholders may include customer support, product, marketing, and people ops.